 Estates and Probate

 Estate administration begins when a loved one passes away and property has to be distributed according to probate law.
 This process can include probating the will, applying for letters of appointment as an administrator or executor, filing accountings of property with the court, as well as closing the estate and making final distributions of property.
-At Heidgerd Law Office, we counsel individuals through the estate administration process and the many challenges it can present.
+At Heidgerd & Edwards, LLP, we counsel individuals through the estate administration process and the many challenges it can present.

-There are several area of law related to estate planning and administration that you may need to deal with.
+There are several areas of law related to estate planning and administration that you may need to deal with.
 These can include guardianships, powers of attorney, and trusts.

 Our Estates and Probate Practice Includes: